-Popular permanent makeup procedures for eyebrows, such as microblading, nano blading, and ombre powder brows require two sessions and the first mandatory touch up is done 4-6 weeks after the initial treatment.
+Popular permanent makeup procedures for eyebrows, such as microblading, nano brows, and ombre powder brows require two sessions and the first mandatory touch up is done 4-6 weeks after the initial treatment.

 New artists who have just started offering their services are sometimes not sure whether to include the cost of the first top up in the initial price of the treatment, or to charge separately.